J-Wrobel/my-tech-blog/madtinkererblog/content/blogposts/hello_blog.md

 Beside that I feel that I need a space which somehow bridges my work life and passion for technology in an unrestrictive or maybe less dependent way.
 A place to release some creative steam even if it may achieve nothing particular.
 A place that is my cave in this crazy daily life.

 #### Immediate plans for this space?
 Since those are my first steps then I probably need to learn how to walk.
 I will be writing more posts and publishing them as time allows.
-I plan to integrate comment system in this site so I can interact with You my dear Reader.
+I plan to integrate comment system in this site so I can interact with You my fellow Tinkerer.

 #### And You?
 Don't You have a good reason to start something new?